 Tears can be very small or large, and there is seemingly no correlation between the size of the tear and the amount of pain!

-Rotator cuff repair is usually indicated in one of two situations: an acute or acute on chronic traumatic rupture or a chronic symptomatic tear that has failed non-operative treatment
+Rotator cuff repair is usually indicated in one of two situations: an acute or acute on chronic traumatic rupture or a chronic symptomatic tear that has failed non-operative treatment.

-A rotator cuff repair procedure can be carried out using conventional open surgery or via arthroscopic 'keyhole' surgery or a combination of the two, and is normally performed under general anaesthetic, including an anaesthetic nerve block which helps lessen pain for a 48 hour period.
+A rotator cuff repair procedure can be carried out using conventional open surgery or via arthroscopic 'keyhole' surgery or a combination of the two, and is normally performed under general anaesthetic, including an anaesthetic nerve block which helps lessen pain for a 48-hour period.

-All-arthroscopic Rotator cuff repair
+Arthroscopic Rotator cuff repair